 You’ll also need plenty of both inside and outside pockets on the bag.
 Outside pockets are very convenient for bottles, both for you and your baby.
 One pocket for each of you to put a bottle in is a minimum.

-Also make sure you choose a nappy bag that you can close properly and easily, for example with a lid or a good zipper.
+Also make sure you choose a diaper bag that you can close properly and easily, for example with a lid or a good zipper.
 This is particularly important for rainy days!

 This probably goes without saying.
 By just searching for a few seconds on the web, I found an online shop selling Skip Hop diaper bags at some 20% lower prices than our nearest baby store does.